How the Intelligent Chip Works - The Definitive Explanation

 Back to the Intelligent Chip and our theory of operation.
 The theory thus far is that photons from two coherent light sources - the CD laser and the Intelligent Chip - combine to produce coherent quantum superposition in the atoms of the CD polycarbonate layer.
 But the $64,000 question is: How can the light from the two sources interact if they're separated by the solid metal chassis of the player?
 Remember, the chip is sitting on top of the player.
 The chassis of the CD player is much too thick for quantum tunneling to occur, so how can the CD laser light reach the Intelligent Chip in order to produce photoluminescence?
 AND how can the chip's emitted photons interact with the CD inside the player?

 To answer those questions, consider that the CD player isn't really airtight or light-tight - it's actually a "leaky box" with many small openings and gaps in the chassis through which light can easily pass.
-The CD laser light reaches the Intelligent Chip by escaping through those openings and gaps and filling up the room.
-The Intelligent Chip's photons reach the interior of the player the same way.
-Looking at a CD player a little more closely - even a "high-end" player - it is not light-tight at all, not by a long shot.
-Laser light can escape easily through many openings, holes and gaps in the chassis -- there is a gap around the CD drawer, unused RCA jacks on the rear of the player, narrow gaps in the chassis seams and holes in the CD transport module and the bottom of the chassis.
-A piece of paper can usually be slipped between the seams of the player chassis, so there's plenty of room for photons to come and go.
-The combined area of all these openings & gaps in the chassis is equivalent to a small flashlight.
+The CD laser light reaches the Intelligent Chip by escaping through gap around the CD tray and filling up the room.
+The Intelligent Chip's photons reach the interior of the player the same way, through the gap around the CD tray.